kustomzone/Next/blog/next.md

 ## Next.js

-Quick copy of blog post below without ani-gifs. (that post is currently causing hard crashes in Chome/Chromium, probably due to gif rendering - *still checking..*)
+Quick copy of blog post below.
+That post is (currently) causing tab crashes in Chome/Chromium (or hard crash if memory is low) due to large animated gif conflicting with svg button icons.

 https://zeit.co/blog/next